-Problem Definition and Academic/Practical Relevance: Organizations routinely introduce hitherto-unexplored interventions aimed at improving their supply chains.
-Consider a principal (e.g., a firm or a social planner) that implements a “seemingly-helpful” intervention, broadly interpreted as follows: For any fixed actions of the principal and the agents (e.g., consumers), the payoff of the principal is higher in the presence of the intervention relative to that in its absence.
-While one would expect such well-intentioned interventions to benefit the principal, several papers within the operations management (OM) literature show that the principal’s equilibrium payoff can be hurt, even when the implementation costs of the intervention are ignored.
-While such a conclusion is often based on the analysis of a single-shot, simultaneous-move game, a repeated-interaction setting can also serve as an appropriate environment in many cases.
-A fundamental question then arises: Does this conclusion hold even under repeated interactions over the long run?
+Organizations routinely introduce hitherto-unexplored interventions to improve their supply chains.
+Consider a principal (e.g., a firm) that implements a “seemingly-helpful” intervention: For any fixed actions of the principal and the agents (e.g., consumers), the principal’s payoff is higher in the presence of the intervention than in its absence.
+While one would expect such well-intentioned interventions to benefit the principal, several papers within the OM literature show that the principal's equilibrium payoff can be hurt, even ignoring the intervention’s implementation cost.
+While this conclusion is often based on analyzing a single-shot, simultaneous-move game, repeated-interactions can also serve as an appropriate environment in many cases.
+A fundamental question arises: Does this conclusion hold even under repeated interactions?

 Keywords: Seemingly-Beneficial Interventions, Repeated Games, Precommitment Equilibrium

 Suggested Citation: Suggested Citation